 In version 3.0.0-alpha3+ (41e42cbc47), civ2civ3 ruleset, if you have an embassy with a player who learns tech by visiting a village, you get a message in Messages similar to the subject of this task.

 It is easy to work out which player it is from Nations, but it would be more fitting with the style of the other messages to rather use the actual name ('The Bulgarians' in this case).

-#2 Updated by Chippo Elder about 1 year ago
+#2 Updated by Chippo Elder over 1 year ago

 Marko Lindqvist wrote:

 'Team 2' is the actual name of the team, 'The Bulgarians' would be just one of the nations in the team.